Ouranosinc/Magpie/docs/glossary.rst

         When not logged in, this :term:`User` is considered to be equivalent to explicitly requesting :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER`.
 Otherwise, it is whoever the
         :term:`Authentication` mechanism identifies with token extracted from request :term:`Cookies`.

+    OpenAPI
+    OAS
+        The |OpenAPI-spec|_ (`OAS`) defines a standard, programming language-agnostic interface description for HTTP :term:`API`s.
+It is used in `Magpie` to represent :term:`API` definitions for requests and responses.

     OGC
         Acronym for `Open Geospatial Consortium` that represent the global initiative and community to standardize